Handling Data Gaps for the Next Generation of Gravitational-Wave Observatories: Data Gaps

 LISA data will undergo several levels of processing prior to a global fit analysis to extract astrophysical signals.
 The data that we will receive will be in the form of Time Delay Interferometry (TDI) variables - combinations of measurements of the laser phase constructed primarily to suppress laser frequency noise - which constitute a time series~\cite{LISA2024}.
 Like any other instrument, LISA will not be perfect, and will likely experience noise artifacts, glitches, and gaps produced either by onboard electronics, by interactions with its environment (e.g. micrometeoroid collisions), or instrument maintenance.
 These varieties of corruption in the data will be both predictable and random in their occurrence, and corrupt the data over extended and short time scales.
 It is conceivable that with the diversity of corruption, many analysis tools specialized to each variety could be used in tandem.

-For noise artifacts or glitches, one approach is to perform glitch subtraction, as done for non-Gaussian features in \texttt{BayesWave}~\cite{Cornish2014}, and in other studies~\cite{zackay2021}.
+For noise artifacts or glitches, one approach is to perform glitch subtraction, as done for non-Gaussian features in \texttt{BayesWave}~\cite{Cornish2014}, and in other studies~\cite{zackay2021,Muratore2025}.
 Alternatively, the transient noise aberrations may make the data unusable, in which case one could choose to window out the corrupted segment of data - thereby creating a ``gap" in the time series.
 In fact, one could window out any variety of corruption to be conservative and introduce more gaps; these aren't \textit{true} gaps, rather voluntary ones.
 The LISA Pathfinder mission experienced glitches with nearly daily frequency~\cite{pathfinder}.
 Following the prescription of Baghi \textit{et al.}, 10 minutes of data surrounding these glitches would be excised to conservatively exclude their influence on neighboring data~\cite{Baghi_2019}.
-Other unpredictable causes of gaps will not constitute a large fraction of the data lost.
-Unpredictable true gaps may occur due to instrument malfunctions and minor outages, lasting approximately 10 seconds~\cite{Burke2025}.
-Random micrometeroid collisions are expected to contribute to less than 10\% of mission down time~\cite{LISA2024}, but each collision may lose about a day of data~\cite{Burke2025}.
+Other unpredictable causes of gaps will not constitute a large fraction of the data lost~\cite{Castelli2024,Burke2025b}.
+Unpredictable true gaps may occur due to instrument malfunctions and minor outages, lasting approximately 10 seconds~\cite{Burke2025a}.
+Random micrometeroid collisions are expected to contribute to less than 10\% of mission down time~\cite{LISA2024}, but each collision may lose about a day of data~\cite{Burke2025a}.

 Another potential source of gaps is maintenance on the instruments.
-Throughout LISA's mission life, data collection will be interrupted to perform various routine measures to maintain the optimum sensitivity of the detector, such as antenna re-alignment (gap duration $\sim$ 3 hours every $\sim$ 2 weeks), tilt-to-length coupling constant estimation (gap duration $\sim$ 2 days every $\sim$ 3 months), and point-ahead angle mechanism adjustments (gap duration $\sim$ 100 seconds every $\sim$ 8 hours), etc.~\cite{LISA2024,Burke2025}.
+Throughout LISA's mission life, data collection will be interrupted to perform various routine measures to maintain the optimum sensitivity of the detector, such as antenna re-alignment (gap duration $\sim$ 3 hours every $\sim$ 2 weeks), tilt-to-length coupling constant estimation (gap duration $\sim$ 2 days every $\sim$ 3 months), and point-ahead angle mechanism adjustments (PAAM) (gap duration $\sim$ 1 second every $\sim$ 8 hours - 12-20 days, M. Hewitson \& G. Mueller pers. comm.), etc.~\cite{LISA2024,Burke2025a}.
 It's possible these operations don't amount to a total loss of data, rather only elevated or un-characterized noise; in either case, the data are likely unsuitable to be included in the analysis during these periods and should be omitted.
+In the case of PAAM, these disturbances could be treated as noise transients upon an otherwise stable noise background, that are modeled and subtracted as is done by the \texttt{BayesWave}~\cite{Cornish2014} algorithm.